Jump toUpdate content

 Endpoint

 A legal hold provides the same protection as a retention period, but it has no expiration date.
-It takes the form of an ON/OFF switch that can be applied to every object in a locked bucket, independently from the lock configuration, the object retention or the object age.
+It takes the form of an ON/OFF switch that can be applied to every object in a locked bucket, independently of the lock configuration, or the object retention or its age.
 It can be applied to objects which are locked.
 A legal hold remains in place until you explicitly remove it.

 Lifecycle configuration